pjay1382/Biquadris/README.md

 ### Command-line Interface
 Your program should support the following options on the command line:
--	-text runs the program in text-only mode.
+-	-text: runs the program in text-only mode.
 No graphics are displayed.
 The default behaviour (no -text) is to show both text and graphics.
--	-seed xxx sets the random number generator’s seed to xxx.
+-	-seed xxx: sets the random number generator’s seed to xxx.
 If you don’t set the seed, you always get the same random sequence every time you run the program.
 It’s good for testing, but not much fun.
--	-scriptfile1 xxx Uses xxx instead of sequence1.txt as a source of blocks for level 0, for player 1.
+-	-scriptfile1 xxx: Uses xxx instead of sequence1.txt as a source of blocks for level 0, for player 1.
--	-scriptfile2 xxx Uses xxx instead of sequence2.txt as a source of blocks for level 0, for player 2.
+-	-scriptfile2 xxx: Uses xxx instead of sequence2.txt as a source of blocks for level 0, for player 2.
--	-startlevel n Starts the game in level n.
+-	-startlevel n: Starts the game in level n.
 The game starts in level 0 if this option is not supplied.